Where is your office located?

 What's your favorite pet you've ever had?

-My favorite way to introduce Star Wars to new viewers is “The Machete Method.”
+My favorite way to introduce Star Wars to new viewers is called “The Machete Method.”
 This method centers everything around Luke Skywalker and Anakin Skywalker’s history and keeps most surprises in good order to reveal them.

 1) Star Wars Episode 4: A New Hope